- Determine profits and costs by comparing total revenue and total cost

 Does Profit Maximization Occur at a Range of Output or a Specific Level of Output?

 Table 1 showed that maximum profit occurs at any output level between 70 and 80 units of output.
 But MR = MC occurs only at 80 units of output.
-How can do we explain this slight discrepancy?
+How do we explain this slight discrepancy?
 As long as MR > MC. a profit-seeking firm should keep expanding production.
 Expanding production into the zone where MR < MC reduces economic profits.
-It’s true that profit is the same at Q = 70 and Q = 80, but it’s only when the firm goes beyond that that see that profits fall.
+It’s true that profit is the same at Q = 70 and Q = 80, but it’s only when the firm goes beyond that level, that we see profits fall.
 Thus, MR = MC is the signal to stop expanding, so that is the level of output they should target.

 Because the marginal revenue received by a perfectly competitive firm is equal to the price P, we can also write the profit-maximizing rule for a perfectly competitive firm as a recommendation to produce at the quantity of output where P = MC.